 Inter-library loan, or ILL, is a service enabling library patrons access to materials unavailable in their local library collection.
 Inter-library loan is available to St. Thomas University School of Law faculty, students and staff.
-Alumni should inquire at their local public library.
-University main campus faculty, staff and students should contact the University Library for service.
+University main campus faculty, staff and students in non-law school programs should contact the University Library for service.

 - Members of St. Thomas Law Review are requested to make Law Review related ILL requests through the Law Review office administrator, Mickey McMahon, in order to avoid any duplication of requests.
 Please provide as much information as possible.